thetechleila/thetechleila/README.md

 ___

 ## About Me:
-Recent Graduate of [The Knowledge House](https://www.theknowledgehouse.org/technology_fellowship/) x Synchrony Skills Academy Data Science Fellowship with professional experience in Information Technology (IT), Public Health, Non-Profits, and User/Customer Success.
+Recent Graduate of [The Knowledge House](https://www.theknowledgehouse.org/technology_fellowship/) x Synchrony Skills Academy Data Science Fellowship with professional experience in Information Technology (IT), Public Health, Non-Profits, and User/Customer Success and **ServiceNow Certified System Administrator**

 Always on the look out and open to new professional & learning opportunities in data, especially in the healthcare, business, marketing, and sustainability spheres!